 There is a caveat for any facility with a regulated aboveground storage tank: the facility capacity will include all tanks with petroleum-based products, including those ASTs with a 550 gallon capacity or less.

-On-site heating oil tanks with a capacity of less than 30,000 gallons (e)
+On-site heating oil tanks with a capacity of less than 30,000 gallons (see specifics) (e)

 Most insurance companies will not cover out-of-service tanks.
 Before a tank is registered out-of-service, the owner or operator needs to make sure the tank will continue to be covered by an FA mechanism.
 If the current provider will not cover the tank, another form of financial responsibility needs to be found.